 A healthy, LDL-lowering eating plan focuses on high fiber and nutrient-dense foods, including fruits, vegetables, whole grains, nuts, seeds, and low fat dairy products.

 By combining various low-cholesterol foods, a person can create nutritious breakfasts.
-The AHA offer the following nutrition suggestions:
+The

 - Oatmeal: Mix oatmeal with frozen fruit, fresh berries, cinnamon, or walnuts.

 - Homemade muffins: By baking muffins at home, a person can help make sure they contain only healthy ingredients, such as whole grain flour, vegetables, fruits, and nuts.

 - Smoothies: To make a healthy smoothie, a person can blend low fat milk, Greek or regular yogurt, frozen fruit, or nut butter.
 Options can include vegetables, or fresh herbs, such as mint.

 - Whole grain breakfast sandwiches: After toasting a whole grain English muffin or waffle, cut it in half and top with a choice of low fat cottage cheese, sliced fruit, or nut butter to create a sandwich.

 - Yogurt parfaits: Layer low fat yogurt with frozen fruit or a sliced banana and include layers of rolled oats, flaxseeds, or nuts.